tarantool/doc/doc/reference/reference_sql/sql_user_guide.rst

 The S "Sometimes allowed" character applies for these special situations: |br|
 From STRING To BOOLEAN is allowed if UPPER(string-value) = ``'TRUE'`` or ``'FALSE'``. |br|
-From number to INTEGER or UNSIGNED is allowed for cast and assignment only if the result is not out of range, and the number has no post-decimal digits. |br|
+From numeric to INTEGER or UNSIGNED is allowed for cast and assignment only if the result is not out of range, and the numeric has no post-decimal digits. |br|
-From STRING to INTEGER or UNSIGNED is allowed only if the string has a representation of a number, and the result is not out of range, and the number has no post-decimal digits. |br|
+From STRING to INTEGER or UNSIGNED or DECIMAL is allowed only if the string has a representation of a numeric, and the result is not out of range, and the numeric has no post-decimal digits. |br|
-From STRING to DOUBLE or NUMBER is allowed only if the string has a representation of a number. |br|
+From STRING to DOUBLE or NUMBER is allowed only if the string has a representation of a numeric. |br|
-From BOOLEAN to number is allowed only if the number is not DOUBLE. |br|
 From STRING to UUID is allowed only if the value is
 (8 hexadecimal digits) hyphen (4 hexadecimal digits) hyphen (4 hexadecimal digits) hyphen (4 hexadecimal digits) hyphen (12 hexadecimal digits), such as ``'8e3b281b-78ad-4410-bfe9-54806a586a90'``. |br|